chriszer/marketplace_ethersjs/README.md

 1. Go to project directory and type this command to install ethersjs:
   `npm install ethers`

-2. import the ethersjs  in App.js and Main.js files
+2. import the ethersjs in both the App.js and Main.js files
+   ![images/Picture1.png]